 i.
 Report of the President's Commission, Chapter IV, the Assassin, Oswald's Rifle Capability, p.
 195

 iii.
-Report of the Pres.
-Com., Chapter IV, Oswald's Rifle Practice Outside the Marines, p.
+Ibid, Oswald's Rifle Practice Outside the Marines, p.
 192

 iv.
 Hearings of the President's Commission, Volume V, Testimony of Mrs. Lee Oswald, p.
 405